-Startup Trov aims to disrupt insurance with the swipe of an app
+Startup Trov aims to disrupt insurance with swipe of an app

 The on-demand economy, which uses smartphone technology to immediately fill consumer needs, has changed the way people order food, a car, or a place to stay.
 Now, technology startups are targeting the next business frontier - insurance - offering coverage with the swipe of an app.

-Trov, a San Francisco Bay Area firm that provides smartphone-based on-demand insurance for individual assets, like computers or cameras, for any duration, launched in the United Kingdom on Tuesday, backed by insurance firm AXA SA (AXAF.PA).
+Trov, a San Francisco Bay Area firm that provides smartphone-based on-demand insurance for individual assets, like computers or cameras, for any duration, launched in the United Kingdom on Tuesday, backed by AXA Insurance, a subsidiary of AXA SA (AXAF.PA).

 "We literally track risk to the second so when you turn something on, it turns it on to the second and then it prices your usage to the second should you want to turn it off," Scott Walchek, Trov's chief executive officer, said in an interview last week.
 "It's literally the same swipe right to turn it on, swipe left to turn it off."